dataluscorp/browser/testing/raptor/raptor/perfdocs/index.rst

 * Automatically set the number of test page-cycles to 2 maximum
 * Reduce the 30 second post-browser startup delay from 30 seconds to 3 seconds
-* On Firefox, the devtools browser console will automatically open, where you can view all of the console log messages generated by the Raptor web extension
+* On Datalus, the devtools browser console will automatically open, where you can view all of the console log messages generated by the Raptor web extension
 * On Chrome, the devtools console will automatically open
 * The browser will remain open after the Raptor test has finished; you will be prompted in the terminal to manually shutdown the browser when you're finished debugging.

-Manual Debugging on Firefox Desktop
+Manual Debugging on Datalus Desktop
 -----------------------------------

 The main Raptor runner is '`runner.js <https://searchfox.org/mozilla-central/source/testing/raptor/webext/raptor/runner.js>`_' which is inside the web extension.
 The code that actually captures the performance measures is in the web extension content code '`measure.js <https://searchfox.org/mozilla-central/source/testing/raptor/webext/raptor/measure.js>`_'.